TWIAV/dutch-openlayers-examples/ol-address-search-nl-locatieserver/readme.md

 # OpenLayers example: address search with the Dutch 'Locatieserver'

-Address search with the Dutch 'Locatieserver', example: https://geodata.nationaalgeoregister.nl/locatieserver/v3/lookup?id=adr-cd8ae950d6870241e8f3a2208e6fd086&fl=id,weergavenaam,geometrie_rd
+Address search with the Dutch 'Locatieserver', example: https://api.pdok.nl/bzk/locatieserver/search/v3_1/lookup?id=adr-cd8ae950d6870241e8f3a2208e6fd086&fl=id,weergavenaam,geometrie_rd

 This demo web mapping application shows how to use the lookup and suggest functionality of the 'Locatieserver' in an [OpenLayers](https://openlayers.org/) application.

-The example shown here is based the instructions in this [PDOK Webservices Workshop](https://pdok.github.io/webservices-workshop/#using-the-pdok-location-server).
+The example shown here is based on the instructions in this [PDOK Webservices Workshop](https://pdok.github.io/webservices-workshop/#using-the-pdok-location-server).

 The solution with an address search bar can be tested in this [demo app](https://twiav.nl/nl/openlayers/ol-address-search-nl-locatieserver).